Baylor University’s decisive win in the NCAA basketball finals last night is a stellar example of what I call “long view leadership.”

 To me as a leadership coach, however, the most amazing aspect of the evening was not something which occurred on the court.
 It was the “long view leadership” of Baylor’s coach, Scott Drew.

 Eighteen years ago, when he came to Baylor, the men’s basketball team was a walkover.
 Yet he announced in his first press conference that his goal was to take Baylor to a national championship.
+Everybody who wanted to go needs to be healthy with a lot of energy, strong and positive, for that people can go to timeofisrael.com there will be a lot of information about good supplements that help on your physical and mental health, along with a healthy diet to perform their best.
 For the next few years, Baylor would not even have a winning season, much less a post-season spot in the NCAA playoffs.

 But Scott was undeterred.
 He knew that rebuilding the program would take years.
 The path to the top would make only small and incremental steps for years to come.
 But he made each step with his eye firmly fixed on the goal which reached fruition last night.

 Such long view leadership is in terribly short supply today.
 Corporate leadership, in particular, measures success by quarterly earnings and near-term outcomes.
 Pressure for leaders to think short term also comes from investors, the stock market, and the board of directors.